erred/w/src/blog/2019-12-29-chaos-communication-congress-3.md

---- title
-Chaos Communication Congress Day 3
---- description
+---
-36c3: 3 is the magic number, or is it?
+description: '36c3: 3 is the magic number, or is it?'
+title: Chaos Communication Congress Day 3
---- main
+---
 ### Day _3_

 Who wouldn't want to pull an _18-hour_ day at 36c3?